Is the Boat Shop a boat-building school?

 We do our very best to accommodate all dietary restrictions, within the limitations of our budget.
 It is important, however, for applicants and guests to give us advanced notice of any needs in order for our house manager to have necessary food items on hand.

 May I use the shop for personal projects after work hours?

-After our apprentices have completed the necessary training on the use and safety of our power machinery, they are welcome to make use of the work shops after work hours and on the weekends.
-We have some project wood available for free use, and we will also provide access to a greater variety and quantity of project wood for reasonable prices.
+After our apprentices have completed the necessary training on the use and safety of our power machinery, they are encouraged to make use of the work shops after work hours and on the weekends.
+We have some project wood available, and we provide contacts for some local lumber suppliers.

-What other projects will be required of me while at the Boat Shop?
+What other tasks will be required of me while at the Boat Shop?

 Apprentices are expected to participate in all aspects of community life at the Boat Shop.
 These include regular shifts preparing and cleaning up after meals, weekly campus chores, periodic community service opportunities, campus maintenance tasks, hauling and splitting firewood, and certain community recreational activities.

 What is Pemaquid like?
 What is there to do nearby?

-Pemaquid is both a fishing community as well as major destination for tourists and summer residents.
+Pemaquid is both a fishing community as well as a major destination for tourists and summer residents.
 The population is majority white with little ethnic or racial diversity.
 A growing number of former apprentices have settled on or near the Pemaquid Peninsula.